nilesh-patil/nilesh-patil.github.io/_posts/blog/2020-05-20-distributed-kmeans-clustering.md

     return model, predictions
 ```

-## Distributed K-Means with Dask
+### Distributed K-Means with Dask

-Dask provides another excellent framework for distributed computing in Python, with a more Pythonic API:
+Dask provides another robust framework for distributed computing in Python, with a more Pythonic API and specifically targeting numerical computing applications :

-### Setting Up Dask Environment
+#### Setting Up Dask Environment

 ```python
 import dask.dataframe as dd